delta6626/365-days-of-code/README.md

 - Day 81 ✅: Explored file opening modes in C (r, w, a, rb+) and practiced basic file manipulation operations
 - Day 82 ✅: Dived into binary file handling using .dat files with fread(), fwrite(), and fseek() for efficient data access
 - Day 83 ✅: Learnt about system(), capture output with popen()/pclose(), and explored math.h and time.h functions like ctime() and time().
+- Day 84 ✅: Explored rand(), srand(), and qsort() in C; built a number guessing game using random numbers between 1 and 100!
+-
 ---

 ## 📌 Notes